jdi-docs/jdi-dark/source/includes/_technical_documentation.md

 You might need to use specific request data in your requests. *Cookies*, *headers*, *query parameters* and *Content-type* are available in annotated form.
 Therefore, you can specify them in your Service Object class providing name and value.

-There is a class called *com.epam.http.requests.RequestData.** which represents the data sent along with your request.
+There is a class called *com.epam.http.requests.RequestData* which represents the data sent along with your request.

 It is also possible to specify request data when making a request call.
 ### Request body